Racial discrimination in the workplace is illegal. But you would be surprised to know that it is practiced in several organizations.

 Ways to Avoid Racial Discrimination at Workplace:

 It is always better to prevent the situation from occurring than taking measures after it has happened.
-Hence, there are few ways that can be adopted in order to avoid racial discrimination from occurring at work.
+Hence, few ways can be adopted to avoid racial discrimination from occurring at work.

 1. Write down a Specific Anti-Discrimination Policy:

 Make sure your workplace has a clear policy about anti-discrimination and anti-racism.
 The policy must specify practices that must not be followed in the workplace.
 This also includes consequences for actions of racism in the work area.

 2. Hire Employees Belonging to Different Ethnic Groups and Races:

 Make sure you have a diversified workforce including employees from various regions and areas.
 You may also inform the job candidates about your anti-racism and anti-discrimination policy before hiring them.
 Every employee working in your organization must be aware of your policy and practice it on thorough grounds.

 3. Employees Must be Promoted based on the Basis of their Performance:

 You must offer your employees with promotions and appreciations based on their performance and not based on their race or color.